There exists a plane beyond human conception

 - Rider vs. Assassin.
 Cue Ionioi Hetairoi: Army of the King, and the fight becomes such a ridiculously one-sided slaughter that the author doesn't even bother describing it.

 - Any fight Gilgamesh participates in could be this if he took any of the other servants even remotely seriously (not that he has to, seeing as he's easily one of the most powerful things in the Nasuverse, including ORT, Ado Edem and Archetype Earth).
+It only actually happens, though, when he deems Rider worthy of his judgment and pulls out a couple of stops.
 Word of God says that he could single-handedly end the fourth Holy Grail War in a single night if he bothered to go full out.

 - Darker and Edgier: Lampshaded in the authors' notes section.
 Think this is a Grail War which mucks around with "women and children"?
 Hahaha No.